semvdn/The-Birds-and-The-Bees/Documentation/Plants.md

 -   `F`: Move forward while drawing a branch segment.
 -   `+`: Turn right by a pre-defined angle.
 -   `-`: Turn left by a pre-defined angle.
--   `[`: Push the current state (the full canvas transformation matrix and current line width) onto a stack.
-This marks a branching point.
+-   `[`: Pushes the current canvas transform and line width onto a stack.
+This is used to create branches.
+In [`js/lsystem.js`](js/lsystem.js), the `findBranchPoints` function specifically identifies the first few `[` characters on the main trunk of trees as potential locations for nests or hives.
--   `]`: Pop a state from the stack, effectively returning to a previous branching point to draw another branch.
+-   `]`: Pops a state from the stack, restoring the previous position, angle, and line width.
+This allows the drawing to return to a branch point and continue.
--   `L`: Draw a leaf.
+-   `L`: Draws a leaf, using a pre-defined shape and color from the plant's preset.
--   `O`: Draw a flower.
-This point is also registered as a nectar source for bees.
+-   `O`: Draws a flower.
+The position of each flower is stored in the plant's `petalPoints` array, registering it as a nectar source for bees.

 ## Plant Variety